-The HERITAGE FARMSTEAD MUSEUM is pleased to offer education programs and guided tours for school field trips, focusing on agricultural history during the period of 1891-1936.
+The HERITAGE FARMSTEAD MUSEUM offers education programs and guided tours for school field trips, focusing on agricultural history during the period of 1891-1936.

 Advanced registration is required, and payment must be received prior to your visit.
-Email education@heritagefarmstead.org or call 972-881-0140 to schedule your visit today!
-We are happy to work with parents and educators to customize their group’s experience.
+Email education@heritagefarmstead.org to schedule your visit today!

 Group of preschoolers watching a presentation